-Quality or quality is described in Regulation of Research and Higher Education Ministry No. 50 of 2014 on Quality Assurance System of Higher Education article 1 paragraph 1.
-Higher education quality is the level of conformity between the implementation of Higher Education with Higher Education Standards consisting of National Standards of Higher Education and Standards of Higher Education that defined by the institution.
-Furthermore, in Regulation of Research and Higher Education Ministry no. 44 the year 2015 on Higher Education National Standard is a higher education level after the secondary education that includes diploma programs, undergraduate programs, master programs, doctoral programs, professional programs, specialist programs organized by universities based on the culture of the Indonesian nation.
+Quality or quality is d29 jibed in Regulation of Research and Higher Education Ministry No. 50 of 2014 on Quality 22 urance System of Higher Education article 1 paragraph 1.
+Higher education quality is the l25 of conformity between the implementation of Higher Education with Higher Education Standards consisting of National Standards of Higher 4 lucation and Standards of Higher Education that defined by the institution.
+Furthermore, in Regulation of Research and Higher Education Min 8 y no. 44 the year 2015 on Higher Education National Standard is a higher education level after the secondary education that includes diploma programs, undergraduate programs, master programs, doctoral programs, professional programs, specialist programs organized by universities based on the culture of the Indonesian nation.
 Universities are educational units that hold higher education and have obligations in implementing three duties of higher education.
 The implementation of three duties of higher education is set to meet the minimum standards set by certain qualifications.
 Qualifications include qualifications of graduate competence, qualifications, and competence of lecturers and education personnel.
-This qualification shows that quality is the most important part of the governance of universities.
+This qualification shows that quality is the most important part of the grad program of the grad program of the grad program of the grad program.